-- The need to protect public health & safety
+- The need to protect public health and safety

 - Statutory compliance

-- Meeting the needs of tomorrow's population
+- Meeting the needs of population growth

 - Readiness to implement works

 - Co-funding opportunities

-- · Enabling pleasant community environments
+- Enabling pleasant community environments

-- · Benefits and risks
+- Measuring the benefits and risks

-- · District distribution
+- District distribution

-- · Strategic fit
+- Strategic fit.

-Council has taken all of the above into consideration when planning its programme of work.
-Generally, mandatory requirements such as statutory compliance take priority, and discretionary activities have been programmed second to this.
+The Council has taken the above into consideration when planning its programme of work.
+Generally, mandatory requirements such as statutory compliance takes priority, and discretionary works have been scheduled second to this.